abacus-gene/paml/examples/TipDate/README.txt

 non-comptemporaneous sequences into maximum likelihood phylogenetics.
 Bioinformatics 16:395-399.

 Yang, Z., and A. D. Yoder.
 2003.
-Likelihood and Bayesian methods for estimating divergence times using multiple gene loci and calibration points, with application to a cryptic species radiation.
+Comparison of likelihood and Bayesian methods for estimating divergence times using multiple gene loci and calibration points, with application to a radiation of cute-looking mouse lemur species.
 Syst.
 Biol.
+52:705-716.

 Ziheng Yang